SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_SciReports_2015.md

 in potentiating tumorigenesis, the fact that each of these bacteria is only associated with a fraction of CRCs suggests that it is unlikely that there is a single microbial agent that causes cancer.
-Rather, the role of the gut microbiome in CRC is likely polymicrobial in nature.
+Rather, the role of the gut microbiota in CRC is likely polymicrobial in nature.
 The results in the present study support this hypothesis, as we demonstrated that non-overlapping community structures confer similar levels of tumorigenesis in mice.
 When we examined the relative abundance of bacterial populations associated with increased tumor